flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/special-message-annunciators.md

 Displayed in white when the aircraft is in selected speed control, a holding pattern has been inserted into the MCDU flight plan and the aircraft is 30 seconds out from the deceleration point to the the computed hold speed.

-!!! attention ""
-    Currently not available for the FBW A32NX for Microsoft Flight Simulator

 ### DECELERATE

 Displayed in white if the thrust is not reduced when the aircraft is passing the top of descent point, and the aircraft is above the descent profile.